kubecost/docs/aws-spot-instances.md

 Kubecost uses public pricing from the cloud providers until the actual cloud bill is available.
 This is almost always ready in 48 hours.
 Most users will likely prefer to configure [AWS cloud-integrations](aws-cloud-integrations.md) and skip the below setup.

-For users that have a majority of their costs from spot nodes, the below guide can increase short-term (<48 hour) node costs.
-Note that all other costs will still be onDemand, which is why the below guide should be considered optional.
+For users with most of their costs from spot nodes, the guide below can increase short-term (<48 hour) node costs.
+Note that all other costs will still be based on public pricing, which is why the below guide should be considered optional.

 ## Configuring the Spot data feed in Kubecost